grnydawn/AccelInterfaces.jl/README.md

 **Jai** is a GPU and CPU programming interface for [Julia](http://julialang.org/) programmers.

-**Jai** focuses on reusing Fortran and C/C++(under development) application codes.
+**Jai** focuses on reusing Fortran and C/C++ application codes.
 The codes may include directive based GPU programming such as OpenAcc and OpenMP Target.

 This package is still in the early phase of development.
 Only a subset of mentioned features are developed.
 Please use this package at your own risk.

 ## Package features

-- Creates a shared library from pre-existing Fortran/C/C++ code(C/C++ is not supported yet)
+- Creates a shared library from pre-existing Fortran/C/C++ code
 - Generates arguments for [ccall](https://docs.julialang.org/en/v1/base/c/#ccall) function that uses the created shared library
 - User interface is simplified by using Julia macros